-This article explains how to execute Spark Submit jobs on secure Cloudera CDP clusters using Kerberos authentication.
+This article explains how to execute Spark Submit jobs on secure Cloudera Hadoop clusters version 5.7 and later using Kerberos authentication.
 Spark jobs can be submitted to the secure clusters by adding keytab and principal utility parameter values to the job.
 These values are what enable Kerberos authentication for Spark.

 The following prerequisites must be completed before running the Spark jobs:

 - A Spark client must be installed, Refer to the article Spark Submit for information on installing and configuring the Spark client.

 - The cluster must be secured with Kerberos, and the Kerberos server used by the cluster must be accessible to the Pentaho Server.